Gaotrees/caffe-doc/Model-Zoo.md

 please cite the paper if you use the models.

 Models:
  * [NIN-Imagenet](https://gist.github.com/mavenlin/d802a5849de39225bcc6): a small(29MB) model for imagenet, yet performs slightly better than AlexNet, and fast to train.
+(Note: a more caffe-compatible version with correct convolutional weights shape: https://drive.google.com/folderview?id=0B0IedYUunOQINEFtUi1QNWVhVVU&usp=drive_web)
  * [NIN-CIFAR10](https://gist.github.com/mavenlin/e56253735ef32c3c296d): NIN model on CIFAR10, originally published in the paper [Network In Network](http://arxiv.org/abs/1312.4400).
 The error rate of this model is 10.4% on CIFAR10.

 ### Models from the BMVC-2014 paper "Return of the Devil in the Details: Delving Deep into Convolutional Nets"